BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 dev.bbaysinger.com
 ```

-If you still need a legacy domain for transition, temporarily include it, then remove once traffic has fully migrated (document the deprecation in the ADR log).
+If you still need an old domain for transition, temporarily include it, then remove once traffic has fully migrated (document the deprecation in the ADR log).

 ### 1. Provide ACME Email